renesass/Content-Management-System/README.md

 # Content Management System

-A content management system written in PHP on Yii2 basis.
-The complete code has been written by myself.
-Code will be uploaded soon.
+A content management system written in PHP on Yii2 and sqlite basis.
+The complete code/design/database structure has been designed, planned, and written by me.
+The project was developed part-time in year 2017.

 ## Features